 171 C.E.

-Dionysius of Corinth pens a letter to the Nicomedians against Marcionism, preserved only through later notice in Eusebius’ Ecclesiastical History.
+Dionysius of Corinth pens a letter to the Nicomedians against Marcionism, preserved only through a later notice in Eusebius’ Ecclesiastical History.
 Sometimes described as a refutation circulated toward Rome as well, the work itself is lost and survives only in mediated report.
-Nevertheless, it demonstrates that by the 170s Marcionism had achieved sufficient prominence to provoke coordinated episcopal correspondence campaigns aimed at doctrinal containment.
+Nevertheless, it demonstrates that by the 170s, Marcionism had achieved sufficient prominence to provoke coordinated campaigns of episcopal correspondence aimed at doctrinal containment.

 172 C.E.